How to Obtain a Free Birth Certificate, driver’s license, ID, or driver’s education in Texas: Instructions and the Law

 If you run into any trouble…

-Below is a list of relevant laws you can present to your school, the vital records office for obtaining a birth certificate, or the DMV when applying for an ID.
+Below is a list of relevant laws you can present to your school, the vital records office for obtaining a birth certificate, the DMV when applying for a driver’s license or ID, or with the Texas Workforce Commission for driver’s education.

 Also, if the vital records office or DMV won’t give you your documents, you can contact the Texas Foster Youth Justice Project at 877-313-3688 or info@texasfosteryouth.org for help (even if you have not been in foster care).